-A precalculus course containing a review of selected algebraic topics;

-properties and graphs of polynomial, rational, and other algebraic functions; properties, functions, and graphs of logarithmic and exponential functions; solving systems of equations and matrices and determinants; conic sections; and mathematical induction, sequences, and series.
-(Prerequisite: 22 Math ACT with two years of high school algebra or satisfactory placement test scores or MATH 1000 and completion of all Competencies in Learning Support Math.)
+A precalculus course including, but not limited to, selected algebraic topics pertaining to: properties and graphs of polynomial, rational, exponential, logarithmic, and other functions (including piecewise-defined functions); solving systems of equations (with applications); matrices in the context of solving systems of linear equations; sequences; and series.
+(Prerequisite: 22 Math ACT or satisfactory placement test scores or MATH 1000.)
 (T)